sagemath/trac_to_gh/Issue 4431.md

 # Issue 4431: [with patch, needs review] conversion of maxima matrices to sage matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4431

 Original creator: whuss